AgentOps-AI/agentops/README.md

 Refer to our [API documentation](http://docs.agentops.ai) for detailed instructions.

-### Why Agentops? 🤔
+### Why AgentOps? 🤔

 Agent developers often work with little to no visibility into agent testing performance.
 This means their agents never leave the lab.
 We're changing that.

-The AgentOps SDK is the easiest way to evaluate, grade, and test agents.
+AgentOps is the easiest way to evaluate, grade, and test agents.
 Our mission is to make sure your agents are ready for production.

 ## Evaluations Roadmap 🧭